anradix/42-cursus/4-ft_printf/README.md

 # Introduction

-The versatility of theprintffunction inCrepresents a great exercise in programming for us.
+The versatility of the printf function in C represents a great exercise in programming for us.
 This project is of moderate difficulty.
-It will enable you to discover variadic functions inC.
+It will enable you to discover variadic functions in C.
-The key to a successfulft_printfis a well-structured and good extensible code.
+The key to a successful ft_printf is a well-structured and good extensible code.

 # Chapter II